+We evaluate representations on the keyword spotting task.
+We follow the standard setup~\cite{speech_commands}, where the keyword spotting task is a 12-class classification problem.
+The test set provides equal numbers of instances for each class; hence class accounts for approximately 8.3\%.
+To probe representations, we did not use complex models for this task, as performance may saturate.
+Instead, we use a two hidden layer feed-forward classifier, with mean pooling overtime applied just before the output layer.
+We report keyword classification accuracy (\%) on the test set.
+This setup allows us to study the domain shift issue, where models are pre-trained on LibriSpeech then used on Speech Commands for the detection task.

-\subsection{Speaker classification Setup}
+\subsection{Speaker Classification Setup}

-We evaluate TERA representations on speaker prediction tasks.
-Following the common experiment setting~\cite{cpc, mockingjay, audioalbert}, we also adopt the LibriSpeech~\cite{librispeech} \textit{train-clean-100} subset, which consists of 251 speakers.
-We use the same train/test split as provided in the CPC literature~\cite{cpc}.
-The pre-trained models are evaluated with two types of speaker classification tasks, frame-wise linear classification and utterance-wise linear classification.
-For frame-wise speaker classification, the classifier predicts speaker for each input frame.
-This method is denoted as \textit{Frame}.
-As for utterance-wise classification, representation of each utterance is first averaged over time, then the classifier predicts speaker identity conditioning on the averaged vector.
-We denote this experiment setting as \textit{Utterance}.
-In general, the \textit{Frame} classification task is more difficult than \textit{Utterance}, while \textit{Utterance} is a more common scenario for speaker classification.
-Here we report both \textit{Frame} and \textit{Utterance} for completeness.
-For both tasks, we employ a linear classification model.
-These two speaker classification tasks are also investigated in \cite{cpc, audioalbert}.
-We note that speaker classification on LibriSpeech only serves as a sanity check for the presence of speaker identity~\cite{cpc, apc1, vq_apc, mockingjay, audioalbert}.
+We evaluate representations on speaker prediction tasks.
+Following the common experiment setting in \cite{cpc, mockingjay, audioalbert}, we adopt the LibriSpeech~\cite{librispeech} \textit{train-clean-100} subset, which consists of 251 speakers.
+We use the same train/test split as provided in \cite{cpc}.
+We evaluate the pre-trained models with two types of speaker classification tasks, frame-wise linear classification, and utterance-wise linear classification.
+For frame-wise speaker classification, the classifier predicts the speaker for each input frame.
+We denote this experiment setting as \textit{speaker frame}.
+As for utterance-wise classification, we average the representation of each utterance over time.
+Then the classifier predicts speaker identity conditioning on the averaged vector.
+We denote this setting as \textit{speaker utter}.
+For both settings, we employ a simple linear classification model.
+In \cite{cpc, audioalbert}, they also investigate these two speaker classification settings.
+In general, the \textit{speaker frame} classification task is more difficult than \textit{speaker utter}, however \textit{speaker utter} is a more common scenario for speaker classification.
+Also, good results in \textit{speaker frame} always imply good results in \textit{speaker utter}, but not the other way around.
+Hence we report both \textit{speaker frame} and \textit{speaker utter} for completeness.
+For both tasks, we report speaker classification accuracy (\%) on the test set.